Top 4 CBD Syrups

 CBD is widely considered safe with no potential for addiction.
 Side effects are rare, but can happen.

 However, compared to most medications, CBD has fewer side effects.
-You may feel tired or have a dry mouth after drinking CBD syrup.
-But if you’re taking CBD syrup before bed for sleep, drowsiness shouldn’t be an issue!
+You may feel tired or have a dry mouth after drinking syrup.
+But if you’re taking syrup before bed for sleep, drowsiness shouldn’t be an issue!

 Some people do report feeling mild aftereffects after taking CBD, such as drowsiness the next day.
 Melatonin, though also fairly safe, can make people feel too drowsy sometimes, including after waking up.
 If that’s the case for you, we recommend trying a lower dose.

-Hemp-derived CBD is legal as long as it contains less than 0.3% THC.
+Hemp-derived cannabidiol is legal as long as it contains less than 0.3% THC.
 That’s a tiny amount, much less than the amount needed to make people feel the “high” associated with marijuana.
 Currently, the FDA has no guidelines in place for hemp brands to follow.
 As a result, mislabeled and even fake products abound.
 To ensure you’re buying from ethical companies, only purchase from reputable brands.
 It’s essential to do your research by checking reviews on sites like ours and making sure the brand offers third-party lab results.
 That way, you can verify the CBD potency and feel safe knowing you’re not consuming a product with contaminants, such as pesticides.

 Potential Benefits of CBD Syrup

-CBD is commonly used to reduce pain, anxiety, and improve sleep.
+Cannabidiol is commonly used to reduce pain, anxiety, and improve sleep.
 Here’s a list of the potential benefits of drinking CBD syrup:

 • Improved sleep: Studies have already highlighted the therapeutic benefits of CBD for sleep.
-Since some CBD syrup includes melatonin, it’s even more likely to promote better rest.
+Since some syrup includes melatonin, it’s even more likely to promote better rest.

 • Less anxiety: People with high anxiety can try CBD syrup for its calming and relaxing effects.
-Drinking CBD syrup may soothe your worries if you’re prone to nighttime stress.
+Drinking syrup may soothe your worries if you’re prone to nighttime stress.

 • Easier to dose: CBD gummies or vapes can be harder to dose.
-These delivery methods aren’t as straightforward as CBD syrup.
+These delivery methods aren’t as straightforward as syrup.
 Simply open the bottle, pour onto a measuring spoon, and enjoy!

 Our Criteria for the Best CBD Syrup

 • Certificate of Analysis (CoA) – This is the surest way to guarantee your safety and investment.
 Brands with published third-party lab results give buyers greater peace of mind.
-When you can verify CBD potency, you know you’re getting exactly what’s advertised on the label.
+When you can verify potency, you know you’re getting exactly what’s advertised on the label.
 Every brand listed above features a CoA.
-Never buy CBD syrup from brands that omit this information.
+Never buy syrup from brands that omit this information.

-• Potency – To determine how potent your CBD syrup is, check the label for the milligram (mg) number.
-Of the brands listed above, 200mg is the highest CBD syrup we found.
-Of course, CBD potency can be higher – anywhere from 200mg to 1,000mg – but these are usually from other consumption methods, such as CBD oils (tinctures).
+• Potency – To determine how potent your syrup is, check the label for the milligram (mg) number.
+Of the brands listed above, 200mg is the highest syrup we found.
+Of course, potency can be higher – anywhere from 200mg to 1,000mg – but these are usually from other consumption methods, such as CBD oils (tinctures).

 Olivia Walters